- Home

 aka: Transformer Architecture, Transformer Model

-A neural network architecture that revolutionized AI by using attention mechanisms to understand relationships between words, enabling modern LLMs.
+A neural network architecture that revolutionised AI by using attention mechanisms to understand relationships between all words in a text simultaneously, enabling modern LLMs like GPT and Claude.